 A reader, Richard, brought our attention to a tumblr blog highlighting this mis-illustration.
 Preggobelly collects screenshots of abortion stories illustrated by heavily pregnant bellies.
 Here is a sample:

-For another fascinating post on imagery and abortion, see our post on the initiation of fetus imagery.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+For another fascinating post on imagery and abortion, see our post on the initiation of fetus imagery.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.